• Skip to primary navigation

 Rate Recipe Print

 Have you ever wondered how to cook mussels?
 Spoiler alert: it's super easy!
-I'll show you how to choose, store, clean, and cook mussels.
-Plus I'll share my favorite mussels in white wine recipe.
+We'll show you how to choose, store, clean, and cook mussels.
+Plus, we share our favorite garlic white wine mussels recipe.
 Are you ready to learn how to prepare mussels?
 Let's do this!

 Ingredients